tsuereth/glog/content/post/2018/11/17_cubots.md

 rating = ["Awful"]
 +++

-The trailer for {{% game "Cubots: The Origins" %}}Cubots{{% /game %}} looked so clean and polished, I was kinda surprised at how inexpensive the game is.
+The trailer for [Cubots](game:Cubots: The Origins) looked so clean and polished, I was kinda surprised at how inexpensive the game is.
 Well... you get what you pay for.

 Specifically, what I paid for here turned out to be pretty much garbage.
 Setting aside the lack of controller support, the slapdash UI (you can elect to jump to a boss fight?), the broken English in tutorial text, and the assets that look like they came out of a free art pack...